adhamhaddad/adhamhaddad/README.md

 <h4>Technical Skills</h4>

     Front-end: HTML, CSS, JavaScript, React, Next, Redux
-    Back-end: Node.js, Expressjs, Nestjs
+    Back-end: Nodejs, Expressjs, Nestjs
     Database: MySQL, PostgreSQL, Firebase, MongoDB
-    APIs and Integration: RESTful APIs,OAuth
+    APIs and Integration: RESTful APIs, OAuth
     DevOps: Git, GitHub, Docker, AWS
     Testing and Debugging: Jasmine

 <h4>Contact</h4>

-If you would like to get in touch with me, You can reach me at adhamhaddad.dev@gmail.com or connect with me on LinkedIn.
+If you want to contact me, You can reach me at adhamhaddad.dev@gmail.com or connect with me on LinkedIn.
 I look forward to hearing from you!